 Halftime: Texas Tech 21, Houston 13

 After the half, the teams traded unsuccessful drives before Houston went on a 7-play, 85-yard drive for their 2nd TD of the game.
 Bryce Beall took it in from a yard out to get the Coogs within a point at 21-20.
 Tech responded with a 75 yard TD drive to increase their lead to 28-20 with 4:19 left in the 3rd quarter.

 It would be the last time they scored.

-With 3:15 left in the quarter, the Red Raiders started to mount.
+With 3:15 left in the quarter, the Red Raiders started to mount a drive.
 But on a 1st & 10 play, DT David Hunter stripped and CJ Cavness recovered an Eric Stephens fumble.
-11 plays later, having marched to the 4 yard line, Mannisto would add his 3rd field goal – this one 21 yards – to make the score 28-23.
+11 plays later, having marched to the 4-yard line, Mannisto would add his 3rd field goal – this one 21 yards – to make the score 28-23.

 This is the most glaring example of how Kevin Sumlin out-coached Leach that night.
 When he could take the points, Sumlin did.
 Mannisto would attempt 5 field goals that night compared to 0 for Texas Tech.
 That fact would come back to bite the Red Raiders.